 51. Opt for a diamond alternative for your engagement ring.

+In addition to a diamond alternative being conflict-free and more ethical, it is also more economical.
 Check out these 40 Best Engagement Rings on Etsy and 21 Alternative Wedding Bands for Men, along with 19 Most Beautiful Raw Stone Engagement Rings — Under $100.

 52. Make large purchases from the same shop to save on shipping.